temporalio/documentation/docs/cluster-deployment-guide.md

 `tctl search-attribute create --name CustomSA --type Keyword`

-Note that if you use a SQL database with Advanced Visibility capabilities, you are required to specify a Namespace when creating a custom Search Attribute.
+Note that if you use a SQL database with advanced Visibility capabilities, you are required to specify a Namespace when creating a custom Search Attribute.
 For example: `tctl --ns yournamespace search-attribute create --name CustomSA --type Keyword`

 You can also create multiple custom Search Attributes when you set up your Visibility store.